mehwww/vue-sticky-directive/README.md

 }
 ```

+# Events
+* `@stick` - Same as `on-stick`-callback, but as an event

-An expression that evaluates to false set on `v-sticky` can be used to disable stickiness condtionally.
+An expression that evaluates to false set on `v-sticky` can be used to disable stickiness conditionally.

 ```HTML
 <div sticky-container>